gatechain/gatechain-docs/en/cli/README.md

 > You can use--gas-prices or--fees  to add fees for transaction
 >
 > Any asset amount in command  is converted to  Integer of the Value by multiplying 10E18.
->Asset amount supports scientific notation, e.g.10E9 NanoGC stands for 1.0GC
+>Asset amount supports scientific notation, e.g.10E9 NanoGT stands for 1.0GT

 ## Start a local RPC service